 If you are over the age of 50 and you have a disabling condition, but your condition doesn’t meet a medical listing for disability, grid rules would apply.
 The SSA would look at your age bracket and consider your education, skill level, and the transferability of your skills to another job.
 They would then use this information to determine whether you can be considered disabled by their standards.

 Residual Functioning Capacity

 RFC stands for residual functioning capacity.
 This is the level of physical exertion a person can work at despite limited ability due to impairment.
 Your RFC is based on how much weight you can lift.
 Based on the weight you’re able to lift (and how frequently,) you may be found to be capable of sedentary, light, medium, or heavy work levels.
-For each of these RFC work levels, there are different grid rules to apply.
+For each of these RFC work levels, there are different grid rules to apply for SSDI.

 Optimize your Chance of Success

 To optimize your chance of a favorable outcome, it’s often helpful to hire a disability attorney or advocate.

 - A Disability Lawyer Can Increase Your Likelihood of Getting Approved for Disability Benefits

 - How Long Does it Take to Get Approved for Disability Benefits?